aaannjali/MovieTime/README.md

 - Unsubscibed to the onAuthSatechange callback
 - Add hardcoded values to the constant file
 - Made an API call from TMDB
+- custom Hooks
+- created movieSlice
+- updated the store
+- Embedded the youtube video and added somme tailwind css to Maincontainer

 # Features